Michael Jackson: Legacy

+Philanthropy

-Jackson is regarded as a prolific philanthropist and humanitarian.
+Jackson is well known for his prolific philanthropy and humanitarianism.
 Jackson's early charitable work has been described by The Chronicle of Philanthropy as having "paved the way for the current surge in celebrity philanthropy", and by the Los Angeles Times as having "set the standard for generosity for other entertainers".
 By some estimates, he donated over $500 million, not accounting for inflation, to various charities over the course of his life.
-The total monetary value of Jackson’s donations may be substantially higher since Jackson often gave anonymously and without fanfare.
-In addition to supporting several charities established by others, in 1992 Jackson established his Heal the World Foundation, to which he donated several million dollars in revenue from his Dangerous World Tour.
+In 1992, Jackson established his Heal the World Foundation, to which he donated several million dollars in revenue from his Dangerous World Tour.

 Jackson's philanthropic activities went beyond just monetary donations.
 He also performed at benefit concerts, some of which he arranged.
 He gifted tickets for his regular concert performances to groups that assist underprivileged children.
-He visited sick children in hospitals around the world.
-He opened his own home for visits by underprivileged or sick children and provided special facilities and nurses if the children needed that level of care.

-Jackson donated valuable, personal and professional paraphernalia for numerous charity auctions.
-He received various awards and accolades for his philanthropic work, including two bestowed by Presidents of the United States.
-The vast breadth of Jackson’s philanthropic work has earned recognition in the Guinness World Records.
+Jackson visited sick children in hospitals around the world.
+He donated valuable, personal and professional paraphernalia for numerous charity auctions.
+He received various awards and accolades for his philanthropic work, including two bestowed by American presidents.
+The vast breadth of Jackson's philanthropic work has earned recognition in the Guinness World Records.